-This technique allows descent without straining the wing or taxing the pilot.
+This technique allows descent without straining the wing or taxing the pilot or the passenger.
 Glide normally while searching for descending air and begin to turn as if climbing in a thermal, but with the intention to sink.

 Common sense has to be used to avoid dangerous areas of rotor when looking for descending air.
 Safety first!